AhmedNasr7/vision-models/README.md

-# 🧠 Vision DL Architectures Review 🖼️
+# 🧠 Vision DL Architectures 🖼️

 Welcome! 🚀 This repo is part of my journey to dive deep into **Deep Learning (DL)** for computer vision.
-It’s a personal project to document my learning and implementations of famous DL architectures from scratch.
+It’s a personal project to document my learning journey to implement DL architectures from scratch.
 I’ll update it as I progress.

 ---